KyabeSama/technical-assessment-vortex/README.md

 There is no single correct answer to this technical assessment.
 You are free to use any tools to build your solution.

 The goal is to cover all aspects of the technical assessment.
-If you have questions or feel stuck, contact vorteX-io.
+If you have questions or feel stuck, contact the company.

 ## Create a Repository from This Template